509Maker/hello-world/README.md

 # hello-world
 Following Github Guide to learn more about github..
+So far I am liking it; Not to complex!
+Time for a coffee..